Key Issues and Texts: Development and Policy in Latin America

 - Perez, C. 2016.
 Could Technology Make Natural Resources a Platform for Industrialization?
 Identifying a New Opportunity for Latin America (and Other Resource-Rich Countries).
 In: Noman, A. and Stiglitz, J. E. eds.
 Efficiency, Finance, and Varieties of Industrial Policy: Guiding Resources, Learning, and Technology for Sustained Growth.
 Columbia University Press, 353-389.

-Seminar 2: Social Movements and the Policy Process in Latin America
+Seminar 2: Resource-led Development and the Commodity Consensus in Latin America (KG)

 Seminar 3: Social policy under the (Post-) Washington Consensus (PML)